Robby Anderson Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Robby Anderson Player Prop Bets for NFL Week 6 - Carolina vs. Minnesota

-Before Robby Anderson hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player props.
-This Week 6 matchup sees Anderson's Carolina Panthers (3-2) take on the Minnesota Vikings (2-3) at Bank of America Stadium in Charlotte, North Carolina.
+Sportsbooks have posted player prop bets for Robby Anderson ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+This Week 6 matchup sees Anderson's Carolina Panthers (3-2) square off against the Minnesota Vikings (2-3) at Bank of America Stadium in Charlotte, North Carolina.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.